aborroy/alfresco-genai/README.md

 This project provides a collection of resources to enable the utilization of Private Generative AI in conjunction with Alfresco.
 Each service within the project is designed to operate locally, offering flexibility for usage in a development environment.

+The primary scenarios covered by this project are centered around a document:

+* Summarize a document in any language and recognize various tags
+* Select a term from a provided list that characterizes a document
+* Answer to a question related to the document

 ## Requirements